Who can apply

 Consideration may on occasion be given on a case by case basis to include costs of hui and protection negotiations.

-Applications are received and assessed by Kaitakawaenga against set criteria.
-Kaitakawaenga may meet with landowners and visit the land block to be protected.
-Kaitakawaenga may also arrange for an ecological or cultural assessment to be carried out – this is at no cost to the applicant.
+Once we are satisfied that landowners have legal capacity, a Kaitakawaenga will meet with the applicant and visit the land block proposed for protection.
+Kaitakawaenga may also arrange for an indigenous biodiversity or cultural assessment to be carried out – this is at no cost to the applicant.

 Assistance with applications

-If you require assistance with completing your application form, contact your district Kaitakawaenga:
+If you have any questions about the Fund or require assistance with completing your application form, contact your regional Kaitakawaenga:

 Phone: +64 9 438 3667